Apsanedu/vetswhocode-Apsan/cli-module-repo/task-1/CLI_Apsanresearch.md

 Today, the majority of users rely on graphical programs to perform tasks.
 However, there's also an active and vibrant community of CLI program users.
 Ranger is a popular file manager, Vim and Emacs for text editing, brew, chocolatey, apt, pacman for package management, ffmpeg for editing and converting video files, cmus for music player, tmux for a terminal server, Zathura for an ebook viewer, and many more.

-## Bash Commands

-Bash (Bourne Again Shell) comes with some commands to interact with your computer.
-You can view and move between directories (cd, ls, mv, cp, rm, mkdir), create, view, and edit text files (touch, cat, less, more), and compile/source config files (for example, source ~/.zshrc).

 ## Advantages of CLI over GUI